 But, it doesn’t have to be difficult if you follow our tips:

 - Be mindful of paid and organic traffic results.
 Decide if it’s worth paying for an ad or if it’s more important to improve your rank organically.

 - Apply SEO to your content and take advantage of tools that will further assist you.
 Update your old blog content and post frequently.

 - Keep your subscribers informed with email marketing.
 Remember to always ask for permission to use someone’s email address.

 - Take advantage of social media marketing.
 Figure out which platforms you can use to reach your target audience.
 Try hosting giveaway campaigns.

-- Be a guest blogger.
+- Master guest posting.
 Pitch your expertise to established blogging platforms.
 In turn, invite writers and bloggers to write a guest post on your site.

 - Keep your audience in mind when designing your site’s layout.
 Be sure that your design works well on smartphones and tablets, as well as desktop.

-Lastly, since there are many methods of how to drive traffic to your website, it’s important to remember why people come to visit your site in the first place and amplify that.
+Lastly, since there are many ways to drive traffic to your website, it’s important to remember why people come to visit your site in the first place and amplify that.